 Similar to all other countries in the northern hemisphere, winter offers pleasant weather in whichever Moroccan city you visit.
 The crowd during the wintertime is thinner compared to the other seasons, so you can expect to roam around without jostling for space in trains and buses.
 Hotel booking during the winter is easier, and you can book your room at discounted prices.
 You can witness snowfall while visiting places at higher altitudes, and nights will be particularly chilly during the winter.
 The city of Marrakesh hosts the annual International Film Festival during the winter, and you can watch some good-quality world cinema if you attend the event.

 Ramadan is a sacred month, and you’ll find the locals calmer, friendlier, and more forgiving.
 However, you won’t find too many stores open during the day, so pack the essentials beforehand.
-Even though alcohol is served in some of the hotels, it’s better to skip drinking as it’s simply offensive.
+Even though alcohol is served in some of the hotels, it’s better to skip drinking, as it’s simply offensive.
 Travelers can expect to roam around the cities without much fear because crime rates drop sharply during the month of Ramadan.

 You won’t need a visa to enter Morocco if your visit is for a period of fewer than 90 days.
 However, you must have a valid passport with six months of validity during your entry to Morocco.
 You must also have one blank page for the entry stamp.
 If you wish to overstay or stay beyond 90 days, you have to apply for an extension or appear before a judge before exiting the country.

-Morocco is separated from Spain by only 9 miles if you’re traveling through the Strait of Gibraltar.
+The Strait of Gibraltar separates Morocco from Spain by just 9 miles.
 You can try swimming in Morocco from Spain if you’re willing.
 However, if you think that you lack the athleticism or enthusiasm to swim, then you can take a flight or book a seat on a ferry to cross over to Morocco.
 You just need to carry your passport; a visa is not required for entry if you wish to stay less than 90 days.
 Some of the popular ferry services from Spain are Algeciras to Tangier-Med, Tarifa to Tangier-Ville, Barcelona to Tangier-Med, Spain to Nador, Mainland Spain to Ceuta, and Mainland Spain to Melilla.
-You can book your seats online, or your travel agent can do it on your behalf.

 A pleasant winter climate prevails during the month of January, and you’ll need your jacket and warm clothes to save your body from the chilly winds.
 While traveling to the northern or coastal parts of Morocco, you must also carry an umbrella or raincoat, as winter in these regions is wet.

-Since Spring continues through April, you can expect to enjoy the beauty of Moroccan spring while traveling to the major tourist destinations.
+Since spring continues through April, you can expect to enjoy the beauty of Moroccan spring while traveling to the major tourist destinations.

 Even though the day grows longer and the temperature rises by at least 3 to 4 degrees compared to the month of April, you will still enjoy traveling.
 Warm days and cooler nights are common during this month, and the overall weather is pleasant for travel.
-You will hardly ever face any trouble during your stay as the hotels, homestays, and Riads are filled to capacity because it’s the peak season for tourists.
+You will hardly ever face any trouble during your stay as the hotels, homestays, and riads are filled to capacity because it’s the peak season for tourists.

 A visit to Morocco in August can be extremely challenging for people who are heat-sensitive.
 Since summer is at its peak during August, you should restrict your travel plans to mountainous or coastal locations.
 It’s better to follow the locals and keep indoors during the hottest days because too much heat can sap all your energy and dehydrate your body quickly.

-September is a great time to visit Morocco, as the weather is pleasant for travel and other outdoor activities.
+September is a wonderful time to visit Morocco, as the weather is pleasant for travel and other outdoor activities.
 From the mesmerizing beaches to the splendid mountains, everything looks beautiful in September.
 Plan your visit to Morocco in September to see the country in its full glory!

-Autumn is in its full glory in the month of October, and if you wish to witness the natural beauty of Morocco while traveling across the length and breadth of this country, You won’t have too many travelers during this time of the year because European and American holidays start in December.
+October is the peak of autumn, and if you want to explore Morocco’s natural beauty, you won’t find too many other travelers during this time of year, as European and American holidays begin in December.
 Thus, you can expect to travel on buses and trains without jostling with the crowd.

 Just like in other countries located in the Northern Hemisphere, winter is at its peak during the month of December.
 Bring your woolens and warm clothes if you’re planning to explore Morocco during your Christmas holidays.
 Explore the Saharan Desert and the southern parts of Morocco as winter presents a completely different picture of an otherwise dry and arid country.